rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Family First (comment that "Family comes before students.")

+1. Becoming Deadwood.
+(As you may know, after many years at an institution, some faculty become Deadwood.
+The myth is that they no longer care.
+I think the reality is somewhat more complex.
+Dealing with frustration.)

 1. Focusing on Failure (vs Celebrating Successes)

 1. Being nice.
-(Flowers, flasks, whatever)
+(Flowers, flasks, maybe these essays, whatever)

-1. Closing in on 100.

-1. Essay 100.

 1. Sleeping in.